What I do for WORK:

 best for me and not the community.
 In July of 1996 I chose to retire and get

-away form the undesirables and gross incompetence.
+away from the undesirables and gross incompetence.
 I have often said that if it

 were private industry they would have been bankrupt and the executive board